IgorJoaquimn/Threads-Moving-in-a-Grid/README.md

         - Enters the next position.
         - Releases the previous position (Note: it only exits a position when it can enter the next one).
         - Executes the passa_tempo function with the time associated with position P'.

+## How the syncronization works
+### Path Traversal
+The thread_t::run function represents the main loop of a thread, where it traverses a predefined path through the grid.
+Synchronization mechanisms ensure that threads can safely navigate the grid without conflicts, coordinating their movements to prevent collisions and ensure efficient execution.

+By employing mutexes, condition variables, and occupancy tracking, the synchronization mechanisms in this project enable effective coordination and safe concurrent access within the grid-based environment.

+### Thread Operations and Grid Interaction
+Threads executing within the system adhere to a strict protocol when interacting with the grid.
+Before entering a cell, a thread acquires the mutex associated with that cell, ensuring exclusive access.
+It then checks the cell's occupancy status and waits, if necessary, by utilizing the corresponding condition variable.
+Once the cell becomes available, the thread proceeds with its operation, marking the cell as occupied.
+Upon completing its task within the cell, the thread releases the mutex, signaling its departure.

 ## Usage